SynthstromAudible/DelugeFirmware/docs/community_features.md

 #### 4.3.3 - Quantize & Humanize
  - ([#129])
-	- Press and hold a note in clip view and turn the tempo knob right or left to apply quantize or humanize respectively to that row.
+	- Press and hold an audition pad in clip view and turn the tempo knob right or left to apply quantize or humanize respectively to that row.
-	- Press and hold a note and press and turn the tempo knob to apply quantize or humanize to all rows.
+	- Press and hold an audition pad and press and turn the tempo knob to apply quantize or humanize to all rows.
 	- The amount of quantization/humanization is shown in the display.
+	- This is destructive (your original note positions are not saved) The implementation of this feature is likely to change in the future
 	- This feature can be turned ON/OFF in the Runtime Settings (Community Features) Menu (accessed by pressing "SHIFT" + "SELECT").

 #### 4.3.4 - Fill Mode